giorgosskl08/architecture-project/Report.md

            * The simulated time seems to be decreased.
 Number of seconds simulated before = 0.000037 and after = 0.000030.

       * Different Operational Frequency:
-         * For the TimingSimpleCPU we set the frequency to 4GHz:
+         * For the TimingSimpleCPU the frequency was set to 4GHz:
             ```
             $ ./build/ARM/gem5.opt -d fib_results_TimingSimpleCPU4GHz configs/example/se.py --cpu-type=TimingSimpleCPU --cpu-clock=4GHz --caches -c tests/test-progs/hello/bin/arm/linux/fibonacci
              ```
-         * For the MinorCPU we set the frequency to 4GHz:
+         * For the MinorCPU the frequency was set to 4GHz:
             ```
             $ ../build/ARM/gem5.opt -d fib_results_MinorCPU4GHz configs/example/se.py --cpu-type=MinorCPU --cpu-clock=4GHz --caches -c tests/test-progs/hello/bin/arm/linux/fibonacci
              ```
           The operational frequency refers to the processor's operational clock cycles per second.
 This means that by increasing the frequency the execution must be faster.
 We can confirm that by the results on the `stats.txt` file.
-More specifically we observed subduplication of the total simulated time in both CPU models with the quadruplication of the operational frequency.
+More specifically a subduplication can be observed of the total simulated time in both CPU models with the quadruplication of the operational frequency.